kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 1.md

 #### Setup Sugar environment locally
 Sugar is a desktop environment built for kids.
 To explore the different activities within it I decided to setup locally.
 I used packed sugar to try out differnet activities.
+After setting up the desktop environment I explored how exactly Pippy works and it's core features.
+This gave me a rough idea about how the UI of the chatbot is going to look like.

 #### Try out different LLMs
 This project involves code generation hence it opens up lots of opportunity for different LLMs to work with.
 I tried out various open-source models because sugarlabs supports FOSS only.
 Some of the LLMs which I tried were LLama2, Gemini, codellama, mistral, bloom, Llama2, GPT2 and many more.
 I have shared some of these codes in this repository for reference.